Swasth-Apps/swasth.co/src/pages/blog/dealing-with-social-anxiety.md

 ## **Factors that keep social anxiety going**

 Having understood what anxiety is, it becomes important to know what factors keep the behavior awake.
 Let's know:

+**Perception of social threat:** We are most likely to develop anxiety when we perceive social threats.
+These threats result in heavy disaster if not cured.
+Therefore, whenever you seem to accumulate threats , you may develop fear, nervousness as response along with physical abnormalities such as heart palpitation, trembling, nausea and sweating.

+**Negative thoughts:** A number of thoughts occupy our mind upon perceiving threats and these thoughts, most of the times, stay biased.
+The thoughts might include disturbing images, uncommon belief and entangled words.
+People usually indulge in self-criticism and unknowingly look so low at themselves.

+**Core beliefs:** We are no stranger to our childhood teachings of what is good and all are bad.
+These significant life experiences shape our beliefs and your way of thinking about self, others and the society.
+Core beliefs aren't general thoughts but beliefs that carve our mind, thus influencing social anxiety behavior.

+**Avoidance:** In order to avoid situation where they fear they might face humiliation or criticism, people try not to head over to such places.
+The social fear of persists as the underlying perception which are either not tested or challenged.
+Sadly, the behavior of avoidance only results in even more increment in anxiety.

+**Safety behavior:** These are subtle avoidance behavior which make us feel a bit comfortable in social situations.
+You may feel that adapting to such behavior can help in long long run but the truth is, they are maladaptive.
+They stop us from learning that fear is not permanent and we can overcome them.

+All these factors discussed above work together to maintain fear and retain anxiety.
+They make us feel uncomfortable in social situations.

+IN OUR PROGRAM, WE WILL DIVE DEEP INTO ALL THE FACTORS AND HOW WE CAN TACKLE THEM EFFORTLESSLY.
+SO, DO NOT HESITATE AND GRAB THE OPPORTUNITY TO BE A PART OF RESILIENS.